COLLIERVILLE LEGAL NOTICES

 Deadline for sealed bids, submitted to the Purchasing Division, 500 Poplar

-read aloud in the Town Board Chambers at 500 Poplar View Parkway,
+opened and read aloud in the Town Board Chambers at 500 Poplar View

 Bid packages must be clearly marked on the outside of the provided opaque